ParemTech-Inc/aioptdevices/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have an idea that would make this package better, please fork the repo and create a pull request.
+If you have an idea to improve this package, please fork the repo and create a pull request.
 Or, you can simply open an issue.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)